 In 2020, Gaijin changed the name of the game to "Space Thunder", featuring space battles.[37]

 In 2021, Gaijin held 2 events, "Tailspin" and "Warfare 2077".
-Tailspin was a game mode that took place on a map called "Cape Somerset Bay" that had a cartoon art style.
-Players took control of new planes belonging to the "Republic of Air Pirates" faction.[37]
-Warfare 2077 was a futuristic game mode that took place on the "Launch Facility" map and allowed the players to take control of futuristic tanks and unmanned aerial vehicles, teasing the September 2022 addition of drones to the game.[38]
+Tailspin was a game mode that took place on a map called "Cape Somerset Bay" that had a cartoon art style with aircraft directly inspired by the showTaleSpin; one aircraft was also inspired byStudio Ghibli'sPorco Rosso.[38]
+Players took control of new planes belonging to the "Republic of Air Pirates" faction.[39]
+Warfare 2077 was a futuristic game mode that took place on the "Launch Facility" map and allowed the players to take control of futuristic tanks and unmanned aerial vehicles, teasing the September 2022 addition of drones to the game.[40]
+Its advertising and name were similar to the (at the time) recently releasedCyberpunk 2077.

 In 2022, Gaijin introduced aDune-inspired game mode called "Worm Thunder: Children ofArachis" which involved two factions fighting overcinnamon in the desert while also avoiding being eaten by a giantsandworm.[41]

-Other notable examples include "March to Victory", introducing playablemecha composed of tank parts;[43] "The Pony Nation", introducing the world ofMy Little Pony,Equestria, as a sixth playable faction (2013);[44] and "Gaijilla", featuring a battle against a giantGodzilla-like snail (2014).[45]
+Other notable examples include "March to Victory", introducing playablemecha composed of tank parts;[45] "The Pony Nation", introducing the world ofMy Little Pony,Equestria, as a sixth playable faction (2013);[46] "Gaijilla", featuring a battle against a giantGodzilla-like snail (2014);[47] and Atomic Thunder, featuring vehicles from the video gameAtomic Heart (July 2023).

 In August 2020, the game had atank biathlon-style event featuring select Russian and Chinese tanks performing tasks on a tank range map, with the objective to finish in 1st place after navigating obstacles and destroying targets.
 The event was partnered with the Information Systems Department of theRussian Ministry of Defense.[48]
 Logos advertising the game also appeared during the event, notably painted on the side of the tanks during the real biathlon.
 The event was teased on August 17 with a YouTube video posted to the game's official YouTube Channel, as well as on the official website.[49]